AlexanderEggers/soundbox/README.md

 The audio part is seperated into several audio modes.
 Each audio mode is modifing another sound filter.
 We are using the pure data implementation (https://github.com/libpd/pd-for-android) to create specific audio filters.
 Those audio filter are accessed via the class logic.AudioModeLogic.
 The pure data sound file (which includes all sound samples and filter) can be found in res/raw/ folder.

 ##### Settings
-Settings are responsible for changing the audio mode and the color of a certain beacon.
+Settings are responsible for changing the audio mode, the color and the gravity mode of a certain beacon.
 All beacons are mapped by the master device regarding these values.
-The color value will change the slave device background color and the audio mode is responsible for the specific modification of the audio sample by the slave acceleration sensor.
+The color value will change the slave device background color after it's login.
+The audio mode is responsible for the specific modification of the audio sample by the slave acceleration sensor.
+The last value called "gravity" is a slider which will enable the slave device to track different movements (like shaking).

 ## Requirements
 To run this app the device needs to match certain requirements: